argonne-lcf/CompPerfWorkshop/00_workflows/balsam_demo/README.md

 ```

 ## Create a Hello application in Balsam (hello.py)
 We define an application by wrapping the command line in a small amount of Python code.
 Note that the command line is directly represented, and the say_hello_to parameter will be supplied when a job uses this application.
+Note that we print the available GPUs; this is just to highlight GPU scheduling.

 ```python
 from balsam.api import ApplicationDefinition